cpm-cmake/CPM.cmake/README.md

 # CPM

 CPM is a simple GIT dependency manager written in CMake.
-Projects are downloaded via CMake's `FetchContent` or uses locally installed packages via `find_package`.
-The main use-case is managing complicated dependencies between small to medium sized projects.
+The main use is abstracting CMake's `FetchContent` and managing dependencies in small to medium sized projects.

 # Supported projects